ElijahOlomua/Rising-Maze/README.md

 # Rising Maze

 &nbsp;&nbsp;&nbsp;&nbsp; This is a project I worked on in Unreal Engine 5.2 where you traverse a maze by wall-running and double-jumping to avoid the rising lava.
-The game file is located <a href = "">here</a>.
-Upon launch of the game you might receive an error saying "Error: CDO Constructor Failed to find BP_ThirdPersonCharacter_C" which occurred when I deleted the starter character blueprint and am still trying to fix.
+It was a fun experience to create and learn from this game!

 &nbsp;&nbsp;&nbsp;&nbsp; I've always thought wall-running was a cool game mechanic and thought it would be fun to try and build a game around it.
 It turns out that implementing a wall-running mechanic into a game is much more difficult than I anticipated with many layers of programming as this was one of my first projects in Unreal Engine.
 In fact, I used this project as a learning opportunity to learn more about Unreal Engine and its visual scripting language blueprints.
 Wall running like other movement-oriented game mechanics can get a bit complicated, so after struggling to implement it myself I looked over various other implementations on YouTube and game development forums to give myself a starting point.
 A large majority of the examples I saw followed the same pattern:
 ## Wall Run Pattern